Girls Like You: Alternative videos

 Two alternate versions of the video were released, both directed by Dobkin.
 The first version is a vertical video which was released exclusively on Spotify, on August 27, 2018.
 Similar to the original video, it focuses on the same women singing and dancing in rotation, with the exception of Cabello.
 The second version, simply titled Volume 2, was released on October 16, 2018, on YouTube.
 This version includes additional footage and Cabello.
 The video ends with the voice of Dobkin saying "cut" and the sound of people clapping.
 In the second half of Volume 2, Levine briefly wears a t-shirt with the words "Liberation Not Deportation", created by the organization, NYSYLC.
 On September 6, 2024, Volume 2 reached 1 billion views on YouTube.
+As of April 2026, both the original and Volume 2 music videos of "Girls Like You" have received a combined 5 billion views on YouTube.

 Lyric video

 The band released a lyric video of the original song on February 14, 2019 (Valentine's Day).
 The animated video follows Adam Levine's journey growing up, becoming a musician, forming the band now known as Maroon 5 and performing a sold-out concert.
 Levine is shown driving with various women in his car then spending time alone and focusing on his music.
 Finally, he meets and falls in love with Behati Prinsloo.
 They date, get married, and start a family at the end.